kab1969/phase-0-completing-assignments-codegrade/README.md

 ## Conclusion

 Congratulations, you've completed your first assignment and submitted it to CodeGrade!
-You now know how to work on and submit assignments going forward:
+You now know how to work on and t assignments going forward:

 - Click the **OctoCat** button on the Canvas assignment, then the **Fork** button on the repo page.